shader-slang/slang/docs/proposals/006-artifact-container-format.md

 Generated source can be part of a hash if the source is available.
 As touched on there are scenarios where generated source may not be available.

 We could side step the issues around source generation if we push that problem back onto users.
 If they are using code generation, the system could require providing a string that uniquely identifies the generation that is being used.
-This perhaps being a requirement for a persistant cache.
+This perhaps being a requirement for a persistent cache.
 For a temporary runtime cache, we can allow hash generation from source.

-Background: Hashing stability
+Background: Hashing Stability
 =============================

 Ideally a hashing mechanism can be resilient to unimportant changes.
 The previous section described some approaches for changes in source.
 The other area of significant complexity is around options.
 If options are defined as JSON (or some other 'bag of values') hashing can be performed relatively easily with a few rules.
 If the representation is such that if a value is not set, the default is used, it is resilient to changes of options that are explicitly set.